 Read a review in Science.

-The Bread, Wine, Chocolate paperback is now available in the U.S. and Canada and will be released in the U.K. on November 17; and in Australia in January 2017.
+The Bread, Wine, Chocolate paperback is now available in the U.S., the U.K and Canada and will be released in Australia in January 2017.
 We are delighted to offer 15% off when you purchase the paperback and use promo code “bwc15” at HarperCollins.

-We are thrilled that a microbiology course has been designed around Bread, Wine, Chocolate at Philadelphia’s University of the Sciences.
+We are thrilled that Bread, Wine, Chocolate is featured on Smithsonian’s list of The Best Books About Food of 2016 and that a microbiology course has been designed around the book at Philadelphia’s University of the Sciences.
 Details here.